the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 ## Type Assertions

 Go is considered a static language, but you can still be pretty dynamic if you choose to.
 Interfaces give you the ability to pass around arbitrary values through the strict static type system of Go.
 But, eventually after your value reaches its destination where it's supposed to be used then you need a way to get back to the concrete type in order to access it or invoke its methods.
 That's where type assertion comes in.
 You can try to convert an interface to another type.
 This is similar to casting in C/C++.
 The syntax is a little wonky, but that's probably a good thing because often type assertions are an indication of a design problem.
-In the special cases where type assertions are hte correct solution it's fine to have somewhat unusual syntax to call attention to its usage.
+In the special cases where type assertions are the correct solution it's fine to have somewhat unusual syntax to call attention to its usage.
 Alright, let's see type assertions in action.
 In the following code sample the foo() function accepts an empty interface and asserts it to be an int.
 The main() function calls foo() with the integer 3, which works just fine.

 ```
 func foo(v interface{}) {